Your AI agent just closed a sale. Your customer won. Your company won.

 Agent-to-Agent Commerce.
 Two AI agents negotiate prices and terms in software supply chains.
 Neither generates a trackable session.
 Your forecast was 30% too low.

 Micro-Transaction Aggregation.
-An AI customer service bot resolves 47 billing disputes in an afternoon.
-Each one's an $80–$240 recovery.
+An AI customer service bot resolves billing disputes in an afternoon.
+Each recovery is small enough to disappear inside normal account activity.
 Your analytics sees zero conversions.
-Your revenue went up $8,000 and you have no idea why.
+Revenue goes up and you have no clear reason why.

 Workflow Automation Conversions.
 An AI agent automates outbound sales in a competitor's system, generating qualified leads.
 Those leads convert to your customers.
 But the AI agent's touch never fired a tracking pixel.